For best experience please turn on javascript and use a modern browser!

 Cross-listed courses

 Some courses are listed under more than one of these components.
-For example, a course can be listed as an Academic Core course and as a major course, or the same course can be listed under multiple majors.
+For example, a course can be listed as an Academic Core course and as a Major course, or the same course can be listed under multiple majors.
 These types of courses are referred to as “cross-listed” courses.
-A student can decide for themselves for which requirement they choose to count the cross-listed course.
-However, the same cross-listed course cannot count towards multiple requirements (i.e. you cannot apply the same course to fulfill a major course requirement and an Academic Core requirement; it will count toward fulfilling one or the other).
+A student can decide which requirement they choose to count the cross-listed course, but the same cross-listed course cannot count toward fulfilling multiple requirements.

 1. Academic Core courses

-Academic Core courses (36 EC, equivalent to six courses) are classes that all AUC students must take.
-The Academic Core provides a foundation for the rest of the programme and includes Big Questions courses, logic, academic writing courses and Global Identity Experience.
+Academic Core courses (42 EC, equivalent to seven courses) are classes that all AUC students must take.
+The Academic Core provides a foundation for the rest of the programme and includes Big Questions courses, logic, academic writing courses, programming courses, The Global Identity Experience, and community projects and internships.

 2. Major courses